-OK.
-And if I could just clarify -- I think you mentioned the, you know, it appears you're paying about a 20 multiple on current EBITDA.
-But I think in the prepared remarks, you indicated on an adjusted basis, looking out 18 to 24 months, that drops to about eight.
+: Okay.
+Anne, if I can just clarify, I think you mentioned that - it appears you're paying about a 20-multiple on current EBITDA, but I think in the prepared remarks you indicated, on adjusted basis looking out 18 to 24 months, that drops to about eight.
 Is that correct?

-That's correct.
-Our run rate multiple will be inside of eight times within 24 months of closing, assuming that we deliver on the synergies, utilize NOLs and then maximize the value of the real estate.
+: That's correct.
+Our run-rate multiple will be inside of eight times within 24 months of closing, assuming that we deliver on the synergies, utilize NOLs, and then maximize the value of the real estate.

-Arnie Ursaner: OK, thank you very much.
+: Okay.
+Thank you very much.

-Ward Nye: Thanks, Arnie.
+: Thanks, Arnie.